-3. It appears BFI has walked away with about $200,000 "pre-collected" for bike safety for BFI's "new" bike tourism mission.
+3. However, it appears BFI has walked away with about $200,000 "pre-collected" for bike safety for BFI's "new" bike tourism mission.

 A Mission Born Out of Tragedy.
 The "Share The Road" mission wording is not arbitrary.
 The mission was inspired by public concern after 2 cyclists were killed and 4 severely injured in December, 1996 when hit from behind by a truck.
 A grass roots effort with over 10,000 signatures resulted in the mission being signed into law on June 8, 1999.
 The mission was made emphatically clear to supporters with repetition and emphasis.
 Also relevant, Florida continues to lead the nation in vehicle-related bicycle deaths.

-Now see why when exposed, BFI had no other choice but to walk away.
+Now see why when exposed, it seems BFI had no other choice but to walk away in haste.

-Public Misled, Judge for Yourself - see Exhibit B. BFI avoids accountability in different ways, to include misleading wording and minimum required disclosure.
-Even after being exposed, BFI continues the same pattern of deceit by hastily changing its website and announcing a "new mission."
+Public Misled?
+Judge for Yourself - see Exhibit B. BFI avoids accountability in different ways, to include misleading wording and minimum required disclosure.
+Even after being exposed, BFI appears to continue the same pattern of deceit by hastily changing its website and announcing a "new mission."
 It seems this was done without prior notice to anyone, including government donors and sponsors!

-BFI's Soul Exposed, Judge for Yourself - see Exhibit C. This act is how BFI's lack of commitment to any "bike safety" mission was made known to me.
-Thus "MyBikeSafetyMission.com" was born, to reimagine Florida's #1 bike safety program - without Bike Florida, Inc..
+BFI's True Motives Exposed?
+Judge for Yourself - see Exhibit C. This act is how BFI's lack of commitment to any "bike safety" mission was made known to me.
+After BFI attempted to inhibit one of Florida's most popular safe biking websites, "MyBikeSafetyMission.com" was born, to imagine Florida's #1 bike safety program - without Bike Florida, Inc..

 "Florida's Premier Bicycle Touring Company" Website